The vast majority of myths about weight gain are mostly passed down from “gym talk” and so-called experts who know nothing about the body’s workings.

-Nothing could not be further from the truth.
-Muscle is a metabolically active tissue and has a role in increasing the metabolism.
+Nothing could be further from the truth.
+Muscle is metabolically active tissue and has a role in increasing metabolism.
 The faster metabolism we have the quicker we can burn fat.
-Cardio exercise enables us to burn calories whilst exercising but does little else for fat loss afterwards.
+Cardio exercise enables us to burn calories whilst exercising but does little else for fat loss afterward.

 Weight training enables us to burn calories whilst exercising but also helps us to burn calories whilst at rest.
-Weight training encourages muscle growth and the more lean muscle mass we possess, the more fat we burn though an increased and elevated metabolism.
+Weight training encourages muscle growth and the more lean muscle mass we possess, the more fat we burn through increased and elevated metabolism.

 No pain no gain.

 This is one myth that hangs on and on.
 Pain is your body signaling that something is wrong.
 If you feel real pain during a workout, stop your workout and rest.
 To develop muscle and increase endurance you may need to have a slight level of discomfort, but that’s not actual pain.

 Not true, strength training and correct nutrition will grow muscle.
 Taking steroids without training will not make you muscular.

 Most steroids allow faster muscle growth through greater recovery, while others help increase strength which allows for greater stress to be put onto a muscle.
 Without food to build the muscle or training to stimulate it nothing will happen.
 Most of the weight gain seen with the use of some steroids is due to water retention and is not actual muscle.

 Strength training won’t work your heart.

 Wrong!!
 Strength training with short rest periods will increase your heartbeat by well over a hundred beats per minute.
 For example, performing a set of breathing squats and you can be guaranteed that your heart will be working overtime and that your entire cardiovascular system will be given a great overall body workout.